 Why are the new laws there?
 The logic was to eliminate the serial wage disparity between men and women.
 Since women tend to be paid less; when they try to apply to a new company, they are required to disclose their current or past earnings.
 As most offers are typically tied to past earnings, not the salary range of the position; the cycle of wage disparity has little opportunity to be mediated by simply changing employers.

 What states?
-Massachusetts, Oregon, California and Delaware.
-Plus New York City, San Francisco, Pittsburgh and New Orleans.
-New Jersey and Illinois have had laws passed but vetoed by the governors, so far.
-Washington State has a bill in committee.
+AL, CA, CO, CT, DE, HI, IL, ME, MA, NJ, NY, NC, OR, PA, VA and WA.
+Plus Atlanta, Louisville, Kansas City, Cincinnati New York City, San Francisco, Pittsburgh, New Orleans and a few more cities and counties.
+Michigan and Wisconsin have had laws passed but vetoed by the governors, so far.
 Philadelphia enacted a similar law, but it is currently in litigation and under review.

-While the laws are just in four states, the impact will become broader than that.
+In 2017, there were only 4 states that enacted such law.
+The impact has broadened and will continue to do so.
 Most national companies hire people throughout the country.
-Changing interviewing behavior to accommodate a handful of states will be very difficult to do.
+Changing interviewing behavior to accommodate at least 2 handful of states will be very difficult to do.
 I’d expect to see a range of corporate directives that state you can no longer ask about compensation from any applicant and to instruct your recruiting and staffing firms to not provide any compensation information.
 The ability to be able to ask about financial expectations will be somewhat of a relief on the new burdens, but this will have far reaching impacts over the next several years as we are forced to unlearn our most basic question about employment.
 The laws are, also, different, with some regulations stating that if the candidate asks for the salary range of the position, you are required to give them the documented salary range.
 In general, the laws appear to support the premise that you should quantify the position and hire people to accommodate the responsibilities; within a salary range, regardless of the current income or sex of the applicant.

 We can expect this trend to grow and keeping track of which state or city is endorsing it will be challenging.
-As a national professional search firm, Egret will begin to ask solely for salary expectations and no longer provide exact current compensation as in the past.
+As a national professional search firm, Egret began asking solely for salary expectations in 2017 and no longer provide exact current compensation as in the past.

 Whether salary history is a core contributor to the wage disparity will be tested soon as these new laws are rolled out.
 For the vast majority of hiring authorities and HR practitioners, this law will be very difficult to fully implement.
 After more than 50 years since the enactment of the EEOC requirements, it’s still common for us to have a discussion with clients that mistakenly request something that is specifically proscribed in Title VII.
 Change is slow and traditions dim even more slowly.